 As you know, during the Second World War, it was specialized anti-tank artillery that caused the greatest losses to armored vehicles.
 Although the saturation of troops with anti-tank guns and their penetration was constantly increasing, an acute shortage of anti-tank weapons was experienced in the armies of most warring states until the end of hostilities.

-In the initial period of World War II, the Wehrmacht anti-tank units had a significant number of 37-mm guns 3,7 cm Pak.
-35 / 36.
-However, these guns, which had a high rate of fire, small dimensions and weight, the ability to quickly transport and good maneuverability on the battlefield, could not effectively fight tanks protected by anti-ballistic armor.
-In this regard, by the beginning of the 1943 year, the 37-mm guns ceased to play a noticeable role in anti-tank defense, although they were used in the "second roles" until May 1945 year.
+In the initial period of the Second World War, in the anti-tank units of the Wehrmacht, there was a significant amount of 37 mm 3,7 cm Pak guns.
+35/36.
+However, these guns, which had a high rate of fire, small dimensions and weight, the ability to quickly transport and good maneuverability on the battlefield, could not effectively deal with tanksprotected by bulletproof armor.
+In this regard, by the beginning of 1943, the 37 mm guns ceased to play a noticeable role in anti-tank defense, although they were used in the "second roles" until May 1945.
 The industry of Germany and occupied European countries did not have time to compensate for the huge losses of equipment and weapons on the Eastern Front.
-Despite the efforts made, it was not possible to fully satisfy the needs for 50-mm guns 5 cm Pak.
+Despite the efforts made, it was not possible to fully satisfy the needs for 50 mm 5 cm Pak guns.
 38 and 75 mm 7,5 cm Pak.
-40. In this regard, the Germans had to use 88-mm anti-aircraft guns and field guns of the caliber 105-150-mm in anti-tank defense.
-Creation on the basis of the 88-mm Flak anti-aircraft guns.
+40. In this regard, the Germans had to use 88 mm anti-aircraft guns and field guns of the caliber 105-150 mm in anti-tank defense.
+Creation of 88 mm Flak anti-aircraft guns based on.
 41 with a barrel length of 71 caliber anti-tank guns 8,8 cm Pak.
 43 did not change the situation.
-Although the 88-mm armor-piercing projectile with an initial speed of 1000 m / s at real combat distances confidently hit all serial Soviet, American and British tanks, the 8,8 cm Pak gun.
-43 turned out to be expensive to manufacture, and when the mass in combat position 4240-4400 kg had extremely low maneuverability.
-Monster-like 128-mm gun 12,8 cm PaK.
-44 ballistic 128-mm anti-aircraft gun FlaK.
-40, during the Second World War, had no analogues in firing range and armor penetration, however, the mass in combat position of about 10000 kg and excessive dimensions nullified all the advantages.
+Although the 88-mm armor-piercing projectile with an initial speed of 1000 m / s at real combat distances confidently hit all serial Soviet, American and British tanks, an 8,8 cm Pak gun.
+43 proved to be expensive to manufacture, and with a mass in the combat position of 4240-4400 kg had extremely low maneuverability.
+Monster-shaped 128 mm gun 12,8 cm PaK.
+44 with the ballistics of a 128 mm FlaK anti-aircraft gun.
+40, during the Second World War there were no analogues in terms of firing range and armor penetration, however, the mass in a combat position of about 10000 kg and excessive dimensions nullified all the advantages.

 Austrian 47-mm gun Böhler M35